Toni Seligrat: Coaching career

 Immediately after retiring Seligrat took up coaching, being named manager of his last club Alcampell.
 For the 2003–04 season, he took over CD Teruel in the fourth division, but was sacked in May 2004.

 Seligrat was appointed at fourth tier side Atlètic Ciutadella CF in August 2004, moving to fellow league team CF Sporting Mahonés the following June.
-On 4 June 2007, he left the latter club to join Juan Carlos Oliva's staff at Superleague Greece side Aris Thessaloniki FC, but left the club shortly after Oliva was sacked, just a few months later.
+On 4 June 2007, he left the latter club to join Juan Carlos Oliva's staff at Super League Greece side Aris, but left the club shortly after Oliva was sacked, just a few months later.

 Upon returning to Spain, Seligrat was named in charge of CF Gandía in May 2008, and managed to achieve promotion to Segunda División B with the club in 2010.
 He subsequently left the club for CD Olímpic de Xàtiva, whom he also helped promote to the third division in 2011.

 On 18 June 2012, Seligrat was appointed manager of third division side Lleida Esportiu.
 At the club, he managed to reach the promotion play-offs twice, but was knocked out in both times; he subsequently left the club.

 On 24 November 2014, Seligrat took over Huracán Valencia CF, still in the third tier.
 On 9 October 2015, he resigned, and was appointed in charge of CD Alcoyano the following 20 May.

 On 22 June 2017, Seligrat was named manager of CE Sabadell FC, still in the third division.
 He was sacked by the club on 14 January 2019, after nearly fighting with the club's supporters in his last match in charge.

 On 17 November 2019, Seligrat was appointed at Gimnàstic de Tarragona, freshly relegated to the third division.
 The following 11 June, he renewed his contract with the club until 2021.

 Seligrat left Nàstic on 12 May 2021, as his contract ended.
 On 18 June, he was named in charge of Deportivo Alavés' reserves in Tercera División RFEF.

 Seligrat left the Miniglorias on 16 June 2022, and returned to Lleida on 28 December.
 The following 2 February, he left the club and became Voro's assistant at Valencia CF; twelve days later, despite the managerial change to Rubén Baraja, he was kept as an assistant.

 Seligat left the Che in June 2024, and returned to managerial duties the following 22 January, taking over CD Lugo in Primera Federación.
 On 4 May 2025, with the club under threat of relegation, he was sacked.